 2. Introduce and Date the Letter

 Add your full name on the form and date the document.
-If your attorney is writing this for you, they will write their own name instead.
+If your attorney writes this for you, they will write their name instead.
 They will mention your name and their relationship with you in the body of the letter.

 3. Talk About Your Injuries